manassaloi/manassaloi.github.io/_posts/2020-01-17-twitter-rules.markdown

 - You are not on Twitter to change people's opinion on any subject or to make them like you.
 So don't waste time explaining your views

+- If people come and tell you, "Don't about X and not Y", "Stick to X" tell them to go fuck themselves

-**Note:** If you disagree with these rules, just know that these are mine and not yours
+**Note:** If people disagree with these rules, just let them know that these are your rules and not theirs.
+They are free to do whatever the fuck they want

 **P.S** If you still want to follow me on Twitter after reading this post, go here: [@manas_saloi](http://twitter.com/manas_saloi)